Lower Silesian Voivodeship: Geography

 Although much of the region is relatively low-lying, Lower Silesia includes the Sudeten Foreland, as well as part of the Sudetes mountain range, that runs along the Polish/Czech border.
 Ski resorts in the Lower Silesian Voivodeship include Karpacz and Szklarska Poręba in the Karkonosze mountains.

 Lower Silesian Forest, the largest continuous forest of Poland, is mostly located within the voivodeship.
 The village of Henryków Lubański contains Poland's oldest tree, an over-1200-year-old yew, listed as a natural monument.

 The voivodeship has a number of mineral springs and is host to a large number of spa towns.
 The highest point in the voivodeship is Mount Śnieżka (1603 m above sea level) while the lowest point is located in the Oder River Valley (69 m above sea level).

 Lower Silesian Voivodeship is bordered by Lubusz Voivodeship to the north-west, Greater Poland Voivodeship to the north-east, Opole Voivodeship to the south-east, the Czech Republic (Hradec Králové Region, Liberec Region, Olomouc Region and Pardubice Region) to the south, and Germany (Saxony) to the west.

 Transport

 Wrocław Airport serves as an international and domestic airport.

-Wrocław Główny is the largest railway station in Poland, serving an average of 21.2 million passengers annually.
+Wrocław Główny is the most used railway station in Poland, serving an average of 29.4 million passengers annually in 2023.
 It offers the domestic and international connections of various carriers.
+The voivodeship has of the densest active railway networks in Poland thanks to its revitalisation programme.
+Most of the reopened connections are served by the voivodeship-owned Lower Silesian Railways.

 The A4 motorway, A8 motorway, A18 motorway and S3 Expressway, S5 Expressway, S8 Expressway also run through the voivodeship.